PicoQuant/MH150-Demos/Readme.md

 Products and corporate names appearing in the product manuals or in the online documentation may or may not be registered trademarks or copyrights of their respective owners.
-They are used only for identification or explanation and to the owner�s benefit, without intent to infringe.
+They are used only for identification or explanation and to the owner's benefit, without intent to infringe.

 # Installation